Heat Stroke? Really!?

-We know, we know… Its April and we’ve had more cold days, and more recorded rain in something like 100 years.
-But the thing is…. we all know its coming… SUMMER!
+We know, we know… we’ll have more cold days, and more recorded rain for Winter as usual, but the thing is….

 Can You Spot Heat Stroke?